-At first, just a reminder to shave may be needed.
-If your loved one was already using an electric razor, he may be able to continue shaving relatively longer as it takes less dexterity and is safer.
+In early stage Alzheimer’s or a related dementia, just a reminder to shave may be needed.
+If your loved one was already using an electric razor, he may be able to continue shaving relatively longer as it takes less dexterity and is safer than regular razors.
 If your loved one starts cutting himself with a razor, it may be time to take over shaving.
 If you use a safety razor, prepare by putting a towel under his chin to catch water.
 Use a cloth to wet the man’s beard area and apply shaving cream.
-Shave in the direction hair grows using short strokes being gentle over sensitive areas.
+Shave in the direction hair grows using short strokes, being gentle over sensitive areas.
 Rinse with a fresh wet cloth and dry his skin.
 After-shave lotion is optional.

-Glasses are frequently misplaced by people with dementia.
+People with dementia frequently misplace eyeglasses.
 Your loved one may eventually reach a point where he or she forgets to wear needed glasses and will need reminding.
 Eventually, he or she may need help putting them on.
-It is important to continue to wear glasses to help make mobility safer and to provide visual stimulation to the brain.
+It is important the individual continue to wear glasses to help make mobility safer and to provide visual stimulation to the brain.
 Glaucoma and cataracts are common eye problems that need to be detected and treated to prevent blindness.

-In early stages of dementia, there often is no problem with mouth care.
-Eventually, your loved one may need to be reminded to brush their teeth or care for their dentures.
-Dentures are frequently misplaced by people with dementia.
-Your loved one may eventually reach a point where he or she forgets to put in dentures and will need reminding.
-Eventually, he or she may need help with these tasks.
-It is important to continue to wear dentures for proper digestion.
+In the early stage of dementia, there often is no problem with mouth care.
+However, as the dementia progresses, your loved one may need to be reminded to brush their teeth or care for their dentures.
+Note: People with dementia frequently misplace dentures, but it is important they continue to wear dentures for proper digestion.
+Your loved one may eventually reach a point where he / she forgets to put in their dentures and will need reminding, and eventually, he / she may need help with this task, as well as brushing their teeth.

 Suggestions: Be careful to always put dentures in the same place when not in use.
 Remind your loved one to wear dentures.
 Remember to take your loved one to regular dental checkups for as long as possible.

-Mouth care in late dementia: Eventually you may have to care for teeth and dentures and insert and remove dentures.
+Mouth care in late dementia: Eventually you may have to take over the care for teeth and dentures, including inserting and removing dentures.
 As communication problems progress, your loved one may be less capable of communicating about a dental problem.
-Unexplained irritability or refusal to eat may indicate a dental or other medical symptom.
+Unexplained irritability or refusal to eat may indicate a dental or medical issue.

-Suggestions: Brush your loved one’s teeth and/or use a moistened gauze pad to clean soft tissues after every meal.
-Many caregivers find this is easiest to do from behind with your loved one’s head resting on a chair back or in your lap.
+Suggestions: Brush your loved one’s teeth and/or use a moistened gauze pad to clean soft tissues in the mouth after every meal.
+Many caregivers find this is easiest to do from behind with your loved one’s head resting on a chair back or in their lap.
 A clean mouth helps reduce the risk of infection.
 Look for redness, sores, loose teeth, or swelling, and if you find any, seek dental treatment for your loved one.

-Your loved one may lose the ability to groom his or her own nails, especially toe nails.
-In addition to simply forgetting how to do it, with age it also becomes harder to reach or see the feet.
+Your loved one may lose the ability to groom his / her own nails, especially toe nails.
+In addition to simply forgetting how to do it, with age it also becomes harder to reach or see one’s own feet.
 With some forms and stages of dementia, balance and dexterity may also be a problem.
-Painful foot problems, such as bunions or calluses, are common in the elderly but a person with dementia may not be able to communicate clearly about what is wrong.
+Painful foot problems, such as bunions or calluses, are common in the elderly, but a person with dementia may not be able to communicate clearly what is wrong.